roblammert/PoetryAndPrayer/What I Need/What I Need.md

 What I need is not to feel alone.
 It feels like I have been stuck here forever.
 I am trapped here with thoughts of my own.
-How much more of this must I endeavour?
+How much more of this must I endeavor?

 What I need is to know is what I've done wrong.
 How many sins have I committed against You?